The Mid-Somerset Orchestra’s winter concert

 STRODE THEATRE STREET

-Following the recent retirement of Stephen Smith after seven years as Musical Director, it is an exciting time for the orchestra as it seeks to appoint a new M.D. who will take the orchestra into a new era and build on the successes of Steven Smith’s stewardship.
+Following the recent retirement of Stephen Smith after seven years as Musical Director, it is an exciting time for the orchestra as it seeks to appoint a new M.D. who will take the orchestra into a new era and build on the successes of Stephen’s stewardship.
 In order to select the right candidate for the orchestra, the four candidates will each conduct one programme this season.
 At the end of the process, the orchestra members will elect their new conductor.
-The first of these is Tim Pithers, who gained a double first in Music and French at Exeter University and has built a fine reputation in working with a number of orchestras and ensembles based here in the South West.
+The second of these is Richard Jones who gained his MA from the University of York, specialising in youth music.
+Always a keen advocate for youth and community music, Richard currently works as the Music and Arts Strategy Manager for South Gloucestershire.
+He is involved with orchestras and ensembles around the South West.

 MSO’s Principal Horn, Jonathan Benger, who has been with the orchestra since 2012, is tonight’s soloist.
 Jonathan also plays in Frome Symphony Orchestra and gives regular recitals as a solo player and in chamber ensembles.

 The concert begins with Beethoven’s Overture “Coriolan”, composed in 1807 for Heinrich Joseph von Collin’s play.
 The overture remains a firm concert favourite, but the play languishes in obscurity.

 Mozart’s Horn Concerto No 3 was written in the 1780’s for his life-long friend Joseph Leutgeb.

 Mozart’s Comic Opera “Cosi Fan Tutte”, premiered in Vienna in 1790 opens the second half.
 Unusually there are virtually no musical references to the ensuing opera.

 Haydn’s Symphony No 99 is one of his 12 London Symphonies, written in Vienna during 1793 when he was anticipating a second trip to London.